jaymar921/jaymar921/README.md

 </div>
 <br />

-I'm <b>Jayharron Mar Abejar</b>, I live in Cebu, Philippines, I'm a BSIT graduate from University of Cebu Main Campus - Bath of 2023.
+I'm <b>Jayharron Mar Abejar</b> a Filipino Programmer, I live in Cebu City, Philippines, I'm a BSIT graduate from University of Cebu Main Campus - Bath of 2023.
 I’m interested in Minecraft plugins, Web/Mobile development, and system administration.
 I’m currently learning my favorite technology stack such as Java, C#, ReactJS and Python.
 I'm kind of a youtuber but not so popular, see my channel at [JayMar921](https://www.youtube.com/c/jaymar921).
 I'm also a Freelance developer at [SpigotMC ](https://www.spigotmc.org/resources/authors/1073076/) where I posted my plugins, If you want to know more about me, you can view my portfolio at [Jayharron Abejar](https://jayharronabejar.info/)
 <br />

 ## 🌐Socials